mathew-j-davis/shuttle/example/README.md

 - `shuttle_work/` - Example working directory structure for Shuttle
   - `in/` - Source directory for files to be processed
+  - `quarantine/` - Directory for files during inspection
+  - `hazard/` - Archive for encrypted hazardous files
   - `out/` - Destination directory for clean files
-  - `quarantine/` - Directory for files that need further inspection
-  - `hazard/` - Archive for encrypted hazardous files

 ## Usage